Environmental issues in Singapore

-Environmental issues in Singapore include air, water pollution, and deforestation.
+Environmental issues in Singapore include air pollution, water pollution, and deforestation.
 The government established the Singapore Green Plan in 1992 to help with environmental issues.

 Deforestation

-Since the founding of Singapore in 1819, more than 95% of its estimated 590 square km of vegetation has been cleared.
+Since the founding of Singapore in 1819, more than 95% of its estimated 540 square km of vegetation has been cleared.
 At first for short-term cash crops and later because of urbanization and industrialization.
 61 of its original 91 bird species has been lost leading to many native forest plants not being able to reproduce because of loss of seed dispersal and pollination.

 Since 1980, development and increased pressure for land usage has led to Singapore losing 90% of its forests, 67% of its birds, 40% of its mammals and 5% of its amphibians and reptiles.
+In 2011, vegetation covered 56% of Singapore's total land area, including 29% spontaneous and 27% artificially managed forest.

 Singapore had a 2018 Forest Landscape Integrity Index mean score of 1.11/10, ranking it 165th globally out of 172 countries.